Linaro/website/_hub/anything-as-a-service.md

 ## Anything as a Service (XaaS)

-XaaS is the delivery of a vast array of cloud=based services over remote access.
+XaaS is the delivery of a vast array of cloud-based services over remote access.
 Products, tools and technologies are delivered as services using a flexible consumption model.

 Well known examples include: